Blue Islands: Blue Islands, a full regional airline

 In 2010, the airline added an ATR 42-320 to its fleet.
 It emerged in July 2010 that Blue Islands had launched a bid with the States of Guernsey to buy its competitor, Aurigny.
 This caused much controversy in the Channel Islands, and a Facebook page in opposition to the proposed buy-out gained nearly 600 members.
-Those in favour of the deal claimed that it did not make sense for the two individual airlines to continue to make such large losses whilst operating in competition with each other.
+Those in favour of the deal claimed that it did not make sense for the two airlines to continue to accumulate such large losses whilst operating in competition with each other.
 The failure of the deal was announced on 14 September 2010, amidst doubts over the security of Guernsey's slots at Gatwick Airport.

 A number of changes took place in 2011.
-Rob Veron was appointed as managing director and the Trislander fleet was repainted and refitted for a planned new hub at Alderney with routes to Southampton and Cherbourg.
+Rob Veron was appointed as managing director and the Britten-Norman Trislander fleet was repainted and refitted for a planned new hub at Alderney with routes to Southampton and Cherbourg.
 However, the application was denied because the start date was within six months of the application date.
 Blue Islands announced that a full withdrawal from Alderney would take place on 9 May 2011 (coincidentally Liberation Day), after 11 years of services.
 In March 2011, it announced a twice-daily weekday route (with a once-daily flight on Sundays) from Jersey to London City Airport, and in April a route to Bristol was announced.
 Daily services between Jersey and Manchester Airport were announced in September, along with the restoration of a thrice-weekly service to Bournemouth Airport, in competition with the airline's own regular services to Southampton, as well as those of Flybe.
 In November, the planned retirement of the Trislander fleet was made public, with the last day of operations to be 4 December.
 This was because they were 'too noisy, old and small'.

-ATR 42-320 at Bristol Airport, England in 2016.